stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 	Support
 	-------

-	If you are having issues, please let us know.
+	Let us know if you have issues.
-	We have a mailing list located at: project@google-groups.com
+	See our mailing list at: project@google-groups.com

 	License
 	-------